“I fear yours is no living soul.

 Father yearned to live the lost dreams of his life through the fumbling, recalcitrant heir.
 “This son of mine,” He would hold, ”is going to be a world-famous guru of Vedas, Puranas and Sanskrit scriptures.”
 An emaciated but alarmingly agile tutor was soon pressed into service.
 For a year or so, the pundit flailed and wailed and writhed in despondence as his efforts came to a naught.

 Father changed tracks.
 He started paying daily visits, with me in tow, to a renowned scholar of the day whose attention he had somehow earned.
 He was a sharp man, Shastri ji.
-“Lad’s heart is not at it,” He was quick to pronounce.
+“Lad’s heart is not at it,” He was quick to discern.

 In a desperate bid, I was admitted to a Sanskrit seminary for three long years.
 To cut a long story short, I emerged as unscathed and un-Sanskritised out of the whole enterprise as a slippery frog in rains.